CNMAT/CNMAT-MMJ-Depot-Legacy/README.md

 Tutorial:

-* series of patches explaining and contextualizing a package for teaching purposes, e.g., CNMATÕs Spectral Tutorials.
+* series of patches explaining and contextualizing a package for teaching purposes, e.g., CNMAT's Spectral Tutorials.
 Tutorials offer more opportunity for self-guided learning than Tutors.
 (Desired reaction: _I understand._)

 Working Copy: